 3. Leaders: Take a break so your employees know they can as well

 Don’t just encourage employees to take a break — model the behavior.
 Sustainable work practices are good for well-being, and when modeled by leaders, they improve engagement, work satisfaction and retention.

 4. Communicate what you know so people can build from there

 Even when norms are challenged and uncertainty feels rampant, communicate what you know as a company.
 It might be a new policy you plan to implement.
 It could be as simple as outlining the various eventualities with concrete action plans so employees can feel prepared.
 A little stability could make a big difference.

 5. Listen to employee voices — and take action that aligns with company values

 Oftentimes, listening to employees is the best way to know whether your company is holding to its stated values.
 If you ask for honesty, bravery and creativity in business, make sure you hold up your end of the bargain.
 Companies like Twitter are in the middle of this process — ultimately, employee voices helped the company hold to its stated values.
 Gather feedback, open employee forums and if necessary, make changes to show that values are more than lip service, but words to live by.

-When your company is ready for a comprehensive way to demonstrate employee care, learn about the Limeade EX solution.
+When your company is ready for a comprehensive way to demonstrate employee care, learn about the Limeade Well-Being solution.